This is the 2017 Annual Progress Report (in accordance with Requirements 7.4 and 8.4) for Guatemala.

-Revenues collected from the mining companies are allocated to the national treasury while those from the oil and gas sector are allocated to the National Development Fund -Fonpetrol, created according to Decree 71-2008- (28%) and to the national treasury (72%).
+Revenues collected from the mining companies are allocated to the national treasury while those from the oil and gas sector are allocated to the National Development Fund -FONPETROL, created according to Decree 71-2008 and to the national treasury.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.

-Guatemala's latest EITI Report is the first under the EITI Standard.
-Among other things, this latest report includes an analysis of how limited licenses are affecting the financial contribution of the sector.
+The latest Report includes an analysis of how limited licenses are affecting the financial contribution of the sector.
 As in previous reports it includes information on how the income from their extractive industry was distributed among some municipalities, the Petroleum Fond (FONPETROL), and the transfers made to the Protected Areas Council (PAC).

 The Guatemalan MSG is presided by Champion, Jafeth Cabrera, Vicepresident of the Republic of Guatemala.
 The MSG is composed by: